Volume Two

 "UaaaAAAAaaaH!
 Ugh, geh, ueeehh…"

-Unable to endure it, she cried, snot coming from her nose.
+Unable to endure it, she cried, snot running from her nose.

-Haku came to lick her face and she held him close.
-Right now, the only thing that could be with her at full power was this hatchling.
+She clung to Haku, who was licking her face, and held her close.
+Right now, the only one who could withstand her at full power was this hatchling.

-She'd always regretted becoming this ludicrously strong, but right now, Haku's existence there helped her.
+She had always regretted becoming so ludicrously strong, but right now, having Haku there helped her.

-She gradually suppressed the skill's power, limiting its acknowledged range to just encompass Lunéville.
-There was a demon that was at a location close enough to make one wonder whether it was coming to Lunéville or not, but she left it alone since it moved away.
-Most importantly, she simply didn't have the ability to be concerned about it just then.
+She gradually suppressed the skill's power, narrowing its range to just Lunéville.
+There was a demon at a location close enough to make her wonder whether it was heading toward Lunéville, but since it moved away, she left it alone.
+More to the point, she simply didn't have the capacity to worry about it just then.

-There were many new buildings in Lunéville, so there was a considerable decrease in the number of insects about.
-Thanks to that, Ilya was somehow able to reorder her breathing and check the situation at the arena.
+There were many new buildings in Lunéville, so the number of insects about had decreased considerably.
+Thanks to that, Ilya somehow managed to steady her breathing and check the situation at the arena.

 (Had they already been brought in before the arena was completed…?
-No, perhaps the merchant left them to mutate into those from the start…)
+No, maybe the merchant placed already-mutated ones there from the start…)

-Unable to figure it out through sheer speculation, Ilya stopped her impatient guessing.
+Unable to puzzle it out through speculation alone, Ilya stopped her impatient guessing.

-The battle was currently at a deadlock, but the ones having a harder time at it were the ones assaulted, the patrol group.
+The battle was currently at a stalemate, but the ones having the harder time were the ones being attacked: the patrol group.

-Monsters were waiting to take advantage of the underground labyrinth-like complexity, appearing as though they were enjoying the hunt.
-Although [Clairvoyance] could allow one to see things from far away, it wasn't suitable for getting a good grasp of three-dimensional layouts, reaffirming Ilya's decision to use [Detection] instead.
+The monsters were exploiting the underground's labyrinthine complexity, appearing to enjoy the hunt.
+Although [Clairvoyance] could let one see things from far away, it wasn't suited to grasping three-dimensional layouts, reaffirming Ilya's decision to use [Detection] instead.

-If it were her old self, she would have killed them remotely through remote-activated magic.
-Throwing the thought away, she contacted Bard, who'd went ahead.
+Her old self would have killed them remotely with remote-activated magic.
+Pushing that thought away, she contacted Bard, who had gone on ahead.

 "Bard-san."